vtexdocs/dev-portal-content/docs/guides/Getting Started/getting-started/getting-started-authentication.md

 | App authentication token | `AUTH_TOKEN`     | `ctx.authToken`          | Every VTEX IO app has its own rotating authentication token.
 We recommend you avoid using this app token whenever user tokens are available. | Developers must declare precisely what actions are allowed for the app they are building.
 You must do this by editing the [policies](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-policies) in your app's [manifest](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-manifest). |
 | Store user token         | `STORE_TOKEN`    | `ctx.storeUserAuthToken` | [User token](#user-token) with store scope.                                                                                                  | Shopper permissions.                                                                                                                                                                                                                                                                                                                     |
 | Admin user token         | `ADMIN_TOKEN`    | `ctx.adminUserAuthToken` | [User token](#user-token) with Admin scope.                                                                                                  | Administrative permissions as defined by [License Manager roles](https://help.vtex.com/en/tutorial/roles--7HKK5Uau2H6wxE1rH5oRbc) associated with the logged in user.                                                                                                                                                                    |
-[block:callout]
-{
-  "type": "danger",
-  "body": "Authenticate your apps' actions with user tokens whenever possible.
+>❗ Authenticate your apps' actions with user tokens whenever possible.
 Currently, app authentication tokens are not subject to [License Manager permissions](https://help.vtex.com/en/tutorial/roles--7HKK5Uau2H6wxE1rH5oRbc).
-We recommend that you consider this when defining your app's architecture and configuring [policies](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-policies)."
+We recommend that you consider this when defining your app's architecture and configuring [policies](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-policies).
-}
-[/block]

 ## Single sign on integrations

 VTEX allows stores to integrate with external identity providers to provide single sign on (SSO) experiences to shoppers and Administrative users.
 You can learn more about this in the article [Login (SSO)](https://developers.vtex.com/vtex-rest-api/docs/login-integration-guide) and below you can find more information on these and other SSO use cases: